-"The student may require course content in alternative formats (which may include large print, electronic or braille documents).
+"Due to the student's disability, the student may require course content in alternative formats (which may include large print, electronic and braille documents).
 It is the student's responsibility to identify all course content which will be needed in alternative formats.
-In courses that allow open book and/or notes on timed assessments, the student shall be allowed to access those materials in a digital format, which may require the use of a laptop or mobile device.
-The

-Office of Disability Services will convert course materials to the chosen format.
-Please note, the process of converting course materials may take up to one week.
+The Office of Disability Services will convert course materials to the chosen format.
+Please note, the process of converting course materials may take up to one week."